angelim/rails_redshift_replicator/README.md

 0 * * * * cd path/to/my/app && bundle exec rails runner "RailsRedshiftReplicator.replicate(:all)"
 ```
 You can also create a bash script to make it more concise.

+## Disclaimer
+Please test this gem before using it on production.
+This project is still on it's infancy and hasn't been extensively tested in the real world.
+The rspec tests may not be comprehensive enough to take your use case or environment into account.

+Try it on a test Redshift database before pointing it to your production tables.
+There isn't any code here that could affect your source tables, but writing to Redshift is a destructive process.

 ## How to contribute
 TODO